We have always been driven by integrity.

 Indeed, after nine months, life schooled me in this process.

 My uncle suffering mild Alzheimers would leave the house and tell his wife “I’m going home”.
 To add to that, his wife was in a wheelchair.
-They had no children so the social worker from California told us, we needed to go.
+They had no children so the social worker from California told my mom and I, we needed to go.
 That was the spring of personal growth for me.
 What we thought would take a week or so, took over 9 months.
+Dealing with hospitals, bankruptcy court, home health, gun dealers, MediCal, and garage sales strained my brain.
+I should have written a book.
 Consequently, that is how I met my husband, Bobby.
 A guy who was well versed in the art of buying and selling.
-Most important, he was and is an honest and honorable man.
+Most important, he was and is an honest and honorable man with integrity.